 The DPS continues to place high emphasis on the compliance level of the commercial vehicles entering Texas from Mexico.
 The out-of-service rates for both drivers and vehicles entering Texas from Mexico were considerably higher than the national average for both driver and vehicle out-of-service rates at the inception of the Texas Border Staffing Plan.
 When the Department first began to staff the ports-of-entry with enforcement personnel in December 1995, the out-of-service rate for Mexican commercial vehicles ranged from 85 to 95 percent.
-By maintaining a diligent border enforcement program that continues to emphasize both the inspection of vehicles and the education of drivers and companies, the out-of-service rates for Mexican commercial vehicles in FY 2019 was 15.59% for vehicles and remained at less than 1% for drivers.
-Inspection totals through the early quarters of FY 2020 indicate that the vehicle out-of-service rate has declined to 14.29% and the driver out-of-service rate continues to be less than 1% for foreign-based commercial vehicles entering Texas from Mexico.
-The FY 2019 vehicle out-of-service rate at the Texas - Mexico border is considerably lower than the national out-of-service rate for commercial vehicles of 20.64%, while the driver out-of-service rate is well below the national average of 5.00%.
+By maintaining a diligent border enforcement program that continues to emphasize both the inspection of vehicles and the education of drivers and companies, the out-of-service rates for Mexican commercial vehicles in FY 2022 was 19.81% for vehicles and remained at less than 1% for drivers.
+This is an increase in OOS vehicle percentage from previous years and this trend is being monitored for causitive factors and potential enforcement strategies.
+The FY 2022 vehicle out-of-service rate at the Texas - Mexico border is slightly lower than the national out-of-service rate for commercial vehicles of 20.64%, while the driver out-of-service rate is well below the national average of 5.00%.